craig-joseph-lucas/the-victory-is-yours-source/content/posts/2020-01-26--Characters-of-blessed-man.md

 - Meditate day and night on the Bible.
 - We should obey the word of God - James 1:22-25

 What does mediation mean?
 Means to empty your mind.
-The jewish in Israel they mutter the words non stop.
+If you ever visit Israel you may see the Jewish people muttering words non stop.
+They are in turn actually meditating on God's word.

 ### What are the benefits of being a man of God

 We become like a tree.
 We have a purpose.
 We were planted by God.
 We will bear fruit through any season in life.
 We should prosper in all we do.

-### The Ungodly
-- They are driven away by the wind and headed for destruction.

-### The Godly
-- They are like a tree.
-They will prosper in all they do.